A time trial is bike racing at its simplest – just you, the bike and the clock. But don’t confuse simple with easy.

 How – on rollers or turbo…

-“Cadence is crucial in producing optimal power in terms of both economy at sub-maximal speeds and peak power at maximum.
-These sessions focus on your ability to develop a fast cadence as economically as possible.”
+- “Cadence is crucial in producing optimal power in terms of both economy at sub-maximal speeds and peak power at maximum.
+These sessions focus on your ability to develop a fast cadence as economically as possible,” says Whyte.

-In the morning, the emphasis should again be on carbs.
+In the morning, the emphasis should again be on carbohydrates.
 “Toast and jam with a high fruit content is good,” says Lawson.
 “If you prefer cereal, make sure it’s low in fat.”

 On the way to the event, sip an energy drink and take up to 200mg of caffeine, Lawson advises.
 “Continue to drink throughout your warm-up to replace lost energy and take a caffeinated gel when your warm-up has finished.”

-Don’t bother with a bottle for a 10 or 25 as time lost drinking outweighs the benefit of taking on more fluid.
+Don’t bother with a bottle for a 10- or 25-mile race because time lost drinking outweighs the benefit of taking on more fluid.
 But do have a recovery drink ready.

 Conventional wisdom is that you ride a TT at a tough but even pace, holding a steady power output throughout.
-But the latest research suggests that advice needs to change.
+But some research suggests that advice needs to change.

 “Going harder on hills or into the wind can be quicker,” says Simon Jobson, “and a power meter can be very valuable.”
 If you don’t have a power meter or heart rate monitor though, you can learn to pace yourself.

 “Practise riding the distance you will be competing over flat-out,” says Greg Whyte.
 “If your pace drops towards the end, you’ve gone too hard.
 If you finish feeling fresh, you haven’t tried hard enough.
 Keep practising until you know what a tough but sustainable effort over that distance feels like.”

 Make sure you’re ready to ride